At Mediavine, we aim to give you the tools you need to make the most of your ads. One of these is your Site Health Check widget in your dashboard.

 It only takes a few minutes to make sure your most popular posts are making you the most they possibly can.
 Here is a guide for doing a content audit in 20 minutes.

-2. Change the date range to the last 3 days.
+2. Make sure the date range is set to the last 3 days.
 This is the date range the Site Health Checks are using:

 3. Look down at your top posts for those 3 days: